-Knowledge and understanding in technical and application domains.
+Geo domain skills.
 By the end of the programme, graduates will be able to:

-- 1. Explain and apply geographical information management principles. - 2.
-Use and design modern and innovative GIS, remote sensing, and related tools for environmental modelling and management. - 3.
-Formulate and defend recommendations on how geo-spatial science and data can be used to address grand challenges/sustainable development goals. - 4.
-Describe European and global environmental problems, and then co-design, implement and assess geo-spatial approaches to tackle them at local and regional levels.
+- 1. Identify and explain geo-information science and Earth observation principles, concepts, methods, and techniques. - 2.
+Apply modern and innovative GIS, remote sensing, and related tools for environmental modelling and management. - 3.
+Analyse and evaluate how geo-spatial science and data can be used to address grand challenges/SDGs. - 4.
+Design geo-spatial approaches to tackle European and global environmental challenges.

-Scientific skills.
+Scientific knowledge.
 By the end of the programme, graduates will be able to: